YADAV1825/Virtual-CPU-VM/README.md

 ## 🚀 About the Project

-**RohitVM** is a lightweight, hand-crafted **16-bit virtual CPU simulator** written in C++.
+**RohitVM** is a lightweight, hand-crafted **16-bit Virtual Machine and CPU simulator** written entirely in C++.
-It mimics the basic functionality of a real CPU — registers, memory, instructions — and executes small programs via a custom instruction set.
+It mimics the basic functionality of a real CPU — registers, memory, instructions — and executes full programs line-by-line via a custom instruction set.

 This project is designed for **learning**, **experimentation**, and **educational demos**.
 Feel free to fork it, modify it, or build tools on top of it!

 ---

 ![image](https://github.com/user-attachments/assets/31340bde-b08a-46b0-a677-36c5240fb175)
 ![image](https://github.com/user-attachments/assets/b2b431b0-9131-4b46-a5b9-4dde33ac5243)
 ![image](https://github.com/user-attachments/assets/83ce8a82-4b58-4aaf-bf68-39674171b9aa)

 ---